StorjOld/cloud-manager/README.md

 #### Module usage

 To use this, one must create a database first.
-A schema file is available in `db/schema.sql`.
-You can create a database by piping this file into sqlite3:
+A schema file is available in `cloudmanager/schema.sql`.
+There's also a helper tool, `cloudmanger.setup_db`, to load this schema:

-    sqlite3 db/production.sqlite3 < db/schema.sql
+    python -mcloudmanager.setup_db db/production.sqlite3

-To use this, you need to provide three elements:
+After creating the database, the module is ready to be used.
+One must provide three parameters:

 - File database location (sqlite3)
 - Storage location (where to store the cached files)